 This 100% Fairtrade multi-varietal blend comes from vineyards across South Africa's Western Cape.
 The Shiraz is soucred from trellised vineyards in the Paarl, Stellenbosch and Swartland regions, the Grenache from Piekenierskloof, Paarl and Swartland, the Carignan and Mourvèdre primarily from dryland bushvines in the Swartland and the Petite Sirah from the decomposed granite soils of Paarl.

 April and May were very hot and dry with winter arriving late in most regions but was sufficiently cold to break dormancy although rainfall was still below average.
 Warmer weather in August contributed to an early, even budburst, October and November were characterised by cool nights and warm days, which were perfect for flowering and berry set.
 The growing season and especially harvest time will be remembered for cooler nights and warmer, drier days and resulted in healthy vineyards.

-The grapes were destalked and lightly crushed into stainless steel tanks, with each grape variety fermented separately.
+Each variety was processed and fermented separately.
+The majority of grapes were destalked and lightly crushed into stainless steel tanks with a portion of the Grenache, Shiraz and Cinsault grapes remaining as whole bunches with partial carbonic maceration taking place.
 The must was inoculated with Rhône yeasts and pump-overs were done up to four times a day during fermentation.
 After alcoholic fermentation, the wines were racked to tanks and barrels for malolactic fermentation.
 The wine was then matured in both tanks and barrels prior to blending, stabilization and bottling.